Video examples

 • A menu is a container for a list of items

-• Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+• Use native app menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort

 • Options to close the menu for the screen reader user: